 If you have three thread overlocker, do not remove any thread or needles.

 Pull the rolled hem selection lever towards you.
-This lever retracts a small point that the loops are formed over.
+This lever retracts a small point over which the loops are formed.

-When this lever is retracted, it causes the fabric to roll or fold over while stitching creating the rolled hem.
-In the photo below, my finger is showing the lever.![Sew a Napkin Rolled Hem Lever]()
+When this lever is retracted, it causes the fabric to roll or fold over while stitching, creating the rolled hem.
+In the photo below, my finger shows the lever.

 Next, adjust the tension knobs as follows.
 Before making adjustments, write down your original settings so you can return to them after finishing this project.